Find Grad Schools

 1 Yearly Graduations

 The University of Alabama is the 4th most popular school in the nation for students seeking a doctor's degree in interdisciplinary studies.
-The average in-state tuition for full-time undergraduates is $10,780 per year, while in-state graduate students, on average, pay $10,780 per year.
-The interdisciplinary studies program at The University of Alabama awarded 1 doctor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $11,100 per year, while in-state graduate students, on average, pay $11,100 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in interdisciplinary studies from UA.

 1 Yearly Graduations

 Louisiana State University and Agricultural & Mechanical College comes in at #4 on our list of the most popular colleges offering doctor's degrees in interdisciplinary studies.
 The average in-state tuition for full-time undergraduates is $8,038 per year, while in-state graduate students, on average, pay $9,132 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to interdisciplinary studies majors at Louisiana State University.
+During the most recent year for which we have data, 1 people received their doctor's degree in interdisciplinary studies from Louisiana State University.

 #4